 Making a fake return of an item.
 This happens when you return an item that did not belong to you.

-In addition to a criminal penalty, you may also have a Civil Penalty imposed on you.
+In addition to a criminal penalty, you may also have a Civil Penalty imposed.
 Under Illinois Law if you try to shoplift something from a retail establishment, a store, they have the right to sue you for civil damages, or money damages, in civil court.
 The maximum amount they can sue you for is $1,000.
 After you are arrested for a Retail Theft you will probably receive a letter in the mail from a lawyer representing the store requesting an amount up to $1,000 in money damages from you.
 This claim for money is separate from the criminal case and will not affect the criminal case.
 You cannot go to jail for not paying the Civil Penalty.
-If you do not pay the store's lawyer, they will turn over the claim to a collection agency and they will put this on your credit report and they will try to collect this debt.
+If you do not pay the store's lawyer the Civil Penalty, the store will turn over the claim to a collection agency and they will put this on your credit report and they will try to collect this debt.
 You will also need an attorney to handle the claim for civil damages as well.The Final Penalty: Your Reputation.
 Your Record.
 Your Future